mrismanaziz/Reforestation/README.md

-## Two parrots are sitting on a perch.
-One turns to the other and asks, "do you smell fish?"
+## What did the sea say to the sand?
+"We have to stop meeting like this."